GATB/simka/README.md

 The option -out is the directory which will hold the distances matrices.

-By default, Simka provides basic qualitative and quantitative Jaccard distances.
+By default, Simka provides a abundance-based Bray-Curtis distance (and Jaccard) and all presence-absence-based distances.

 The option -simple-dist allow to compute more ecology distances which are fast to compute (Chord, Hellinger, Kulczinski).

-The option -complex-dist allow to compute others ecology distances which are long to compute (Bray-Curtis, Jensen-Shannon, Canberra, Whittaker).
+The option -complex-dist allow to compute others ecology distances which are long to compute (Jensen-Shannon, Canberra, Whittaker).

 The matrice names follow this template:

     mat_[abundance|presenceAbsence]_[distanceName].csv

 The distance matrices containing ‘simka’ are distances introduces by the comparead method (See equation 1 of the Simka paper).
 These distances have the advantage of having a symmetrical and asymmetrical version.

 ##Generating heatmaps and clustering